api3dao/oev-docs/docs/oev/overview/target-chain.md

 the value via the `read` function.

-Internally, this proxy uses the `Api3ServerV1` and `Api3ServerV1OevExtension` contracts to read the base feed and OEV value respectively, and prefers the fresher out of the two.
+Internally, this proxy uses the `Api3ServerV1` and `Api3ServerV1OevExtension` contracts to read the base feed and OEV value respectively, with a preference for the fresher out of the two.